Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 4. Resurs Checkout Variant 1.
 5. Fraud Configuration Section.
 6. Enabling Developer Mode.
-7. Customer Tweaking Section, with mock features.
+7. Customer Tweaking Section, with ability to mock features in real time (for the test environment only).
 8. Support and help screen.

 == Changelog ==